gklyne/annalist/notes/authentication-and-authorization.md

 permissions to a resource.
-Unlike standard OAuth2 flows, this phase is separated from the authentication flow, so the access permissions may be managed separately from the authentication and approval;  also, this phase does not depend on the owner being present at a browser to give approval.
+Unlike standard OAuth2 flows, this phase is separated from the authentication flow, so the access permissions may be managed separately from the authentication and approval;  also, this phase does not depend on the user being present at a browser to give approval.

 The client may the same or a different program to that which obtained